vicki-c/collaboration-guides/readme.md

-# Guidelines for Effective Collaboration
+# Guide for Effective Remote Collaboration

+Forked from buritica's [Guidelines][https://github.com/buritica/collaboration-guides].

 We are a remote team, therefore effective communication is one of the most important foundations on which we build our technology and our company.
 Below you will find a thorough guide to enable your work and empower your teammates to get their stuff done, while keeping interruptions to a minimum.
-These guidelines apply to Ride employees and consultants who work under the Engineering Team

 ![](https://media.giphy.com/media/te5kegSXpJS7K/giphy.gif)